bbauska/W3Cx-2of5/README.md

 </tbody>
 </table>

-For ordered lists (<ol>) you can choose different ways of having the numbers
+For ordered lists (&lt;ol&gt;) you can choose different ways of having the numbers
 shown: decimal, decimal-leading-zero, lower-roman, upper-roman, lower-alpha, upper-alpha, as well as several of the worlds